2 Samuel 21

 - Genesis 4:10The voice of thy brother’s blood crieth unto me from the ground.The first instance of the truth this chapter turns on - innocent blood that cries out and must be answered.

-- Hebrews 12:24to the blood of sprinkling, that speaketh better things than that of Abel.Where the cry of all such blood is finally answered - not by another reckoning, but by the blood of Jesus.
+- Hebrews 12:24to the blood of sprinkling, that speaketh better things than that of Abel.Where the cry of all such blood is finally answered - by the blood of Jesus, which speaks pardon where all prior reckonings could only speak justice.

 Rizpah on the Rock · And After That God Was Intreated